Romfos/AutoTests.Framework/README.md

     | checkout > username error message | Your username is required. |
 ```

-# How to make C# expressions and json data from resources avaiable in gherkin feature files
+# How to make C# expressions and json data from resources available in gherkin feature files

 1) Install `BddDotNet.Gherkin.CSharpExpressions` nuget package
 2) Add service with C# expressions